SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     You can use this argument to name classes, enumerations, enumeration cases, protocols,
     methods, getters, setters, and initializers.
+    If you specify the Objective-C name for a class, include a three-letter prefix on the name, as described in `Conventions <//apple_ref/doc/uid/TP40011210-CH10-SW1>`_
+    in `Programming with Objective-C <//apple_ref/doc/uid/TP40011210>`_.
     The example below exposes
     the getter for the ``enabled`` property of the ``ExampleClass`` to Objective-C code as ``isEnabled``